 6. Maintain Your Commercial Property

 While you’re busy managing your business, ensure you also make time to conduct routine property maintenance to protect your building.
 If some fixtures of your lighting system are busted, replace the light bulbs immediately since most criminals prefer to attack facilities with insufficient lighting.
 In addition, don’t forget to trim the bushes surrounding your building so the intruders won’t have any spots to hide.
+You can add an additional layer of security by looking into companies such as Shady Biz Tinting to tint your windows so intruders won’t be able to easily peek through.
 Lastly, always check the locks of your doors and windows to ensure they’re functional.

 Enhance Security Of Your Commercial Building